senv-team/the_algae_project/README.md

 ## Directory Structure
 This project is structured into several parts, each with its own specific role:

-- **Code Mining**: This part contains the code for accessing, cleaning and converting the data to a csv file, stored in `datasets`.
+- **Code for Mining**: This part contains the code for accessing, cleaning and converting the data to a csv file, stored in `datasets`.
 Code-only section.

-- **Code Processing**: This part contains the code for the actual data processing.
+- **Code for Processing**: This part contains the code for the actual data processing.
 Make sure not to access data outside the `datasets` directory.
 If you need additional data, it should be downloaded/cleaned/converted in the `data_mining` directory and saved in the `datasets` directory.
 Code-only section.

-- **Code Visualising**: This part contains the code for visualisations.
+- **Code for Visualising**: This part contains the code for visualisations.
 The code should access result csv files from the `results` directory or `datasets` directory.
 Code-only section.

 - **Datasets**: All data should be stored in the `datasets` directory.
 This data will not be pushed to GitHub as it is part of the `.gitignore` file.
 Everyone should have this locally.
 No code here.